Sanatoriums And Asylums Appear Ripe For Paranormal Activity!

 “Real Life” Haunted House Attraction

 Five years after its closure in 1997, Tom Wolfe would buy the building.
 Knowing full well of its dark past, he would rename it Wolfe Manor.
-His intention was to open it as interactive haunted house, for which he would (in theory) become a rich man.
+His intention was to open it as an interactive haunted house, for which he would (in theory) become a rich man.
 Staff would leap out and scare people as they toured the old asylum.
 It would all be part of the experience.

 However, when staff themselves began to report unseen hands dragging them into rooms, and of hearing strange and chilling voices, it looked as though the house had taken on a life of its own – quite literally.